-Once she's ready for baths and if she has hair, she'll only need a shampoo once or twice a week.
-It's OK to gently wash her soft spots.
+Once they are ready for baths and if they have hair, they'll only need a shampoo once or twice a week.
+It's OK to gently wash their soft spots.
 Use a baby cleanser or baby shampoo.
-To avoid getting it in her eyes, cup your hand at her forehead to shield her face when rinsing.
-Or tilt her back a little so the water runs down her backside.
+To avoid getting it in their eyes, cup your hand at their forehead to shield their face when rinsing.
+Or tilt their back a little so the water runs down their backside.

 Wet and dirty diapers can irritate infant skin, causing diaper rash.
 Red and bumpy, it usually clears in a week.
 To help prevent diaper rash, check and change baby's diaper frequently.
 When changing a messy diaper, gently wipe baby clean and pat dry.
 Wipe girls front to back to avoid infections.
 If baby does get diaper rash, diaper cream can help.
 Also try letting baby go diaper-less for a bit to air out skin.

 Babies get rashes.
 But call the doctor about a rash when there is itching, blisters form, skin is oozing or crusting, red or purplish dots appear all over, or baby has a fever.
 Eczema is the most common cause of itchy rashes in babies.
 But babies can also get contagious skin diseases.
 These may include: chickenpox; measles; hand, foot and mouth virus; herpes simplex (as seen here); scabies; and impetigo.